-‘The Contracting Authority has included obligations within the specification and contract conditions relating to the application of the waste hierarchy and compliance with relevant legislation, which are relevant to the services to be delivered.’
+‘The Contracting Authority has included obligations within the specification and contract conditions relating to the security of supply of materials, products and equipment, including through sustainability of materials used and services undertaken, which are relevant to the products/services to be delivered.’

-'A requirement of this contract is that a minimum of X% of the product or the components thereof shall be re-used or recycled at end of life.'
+‘A requirement of this contract is that [a minimum of X% of the product or the components thereof shall be re-used or recycled at end of life] [materials used or supplied must comprise a minimum X% recycled content].’

-‘The Framework Agreement supports Scotland's National Performance Framework, and the National Outcomes which articulate the Purpose ‘To focus on creating a more successful country with opportunities for all of Scotland to flourish through increased wellbeing, and sustainable and inclusive economic growth’.
-This Framework supports the following National Outcomes, and Contractors are expected to support the Authority’s aim to achieve these.'
-[Insert relevant Outcomes].’
+‘The contract/framework agreement supports the Scottish Government's National Performance Framework, and the National Outcomes which articulate the Purpose ‘To focus on creating a more successful country with opportunities for all of Scotland to flourish through increased wellbeing, and sustainable and inclusive economic growth’.
+This framework supports the following National Outcomes, and contractors are expected to support the authority’s aim to achieve these.'
+[Insert relevant National Outcomes]’